ebiwd/EBI-Framework/README.md

 - Must be concious to supply enough vital documentation/patterns, but without recreating the Foundation documentation
 - Do we keep documentation as one long file, or split into multiple...
 - Presently sample code blocks are kept to a minimum to keep the document shorter and increase our flexibility -- as our audience is devs, we may not need code samples at all, as code source should suffice?
+- Many of the color palette tags ( .primary-*, .secondary-a-*, .secondary-b-*, .complement-* ) appear to have no usage (wget + grep) and could likely be removed from the base style sheets.
+We should survey, pilot in alpha.

 ## Roadmap
 - v1.2: Guidance and templates for wide-screen content engagements